layilin/SP23-33852/glossary.md

 - Thyme.
 Plants of the genus *Thymus*, native to Greenland, Eurasia, and northeastern tropical Africa.

 - Tobacco \(*Nicotiana tabacum*\).
-A major agricultural commodity in the eighteenth-century Caribbean, and native to the Americas.
+A major agricultural commodity in the eighteenth-century Caribbean and native to the Americas.
 It was introduced from the Americas to Africa in the 1500s.

 - Turpentine tree.
 Likely *Bursera simaruba*, a tree whose native range is the Caribbean and Mexico to Brazil.